naderghanbari/swift-cheat-sheet/README.md

   string.
   """                                     // Closing quote determines the alignment (no need for strip)

-let threeMoreDoubleQuotationMarks = #"""  // Escape from escaping!
-Here are three more double quotes: """
-"""#

 let immutableString = "no can change"     // Constant strings are immutable

 var changeMeLater = "Yes, "               // Variable strings are mutable